 A whopping 38 percent of people who received a thank-you note were more likely to give again.

 The organization now works handwritten thank-you notes into its business model.
 Why?
 Donors who opt-in to receiving them increase their average annual donation amount by $41, which translates to more than $3 million in additional donations per year.

 As Robert Cialdini explains in his bestselling book Influence: The Psychology of Persuasion, the principle of reciprocity is a powerful motivator.

 By nature, we don’t like to feel indebted to others, so if someone gives us something, we’re wired to give back.
 When customers receive a token of appreciation as heartfelt as a handwritten thank-you note, they feel compelled to return the favor — ideally with repeat business and public advocacy of your product or service.

-How to write a customer thank-you note
+How to write a customer thank-you note (with examples)

 Use this template to write thank-you notes your customers will love: